How to Win a Slip and Fall Lawsuit: What Victims Need to Know

 Though liability may apply to slips and falls, it may be proven in cases of negligence through security, malfunctioning elevators or even contaminated food.
 The issue of liability occurs when the individual is harmed from these circumstances.

-Slip and fall cases are won by proving that a property owner was aware of dangerous conditions that may have contributed to a slip and fall scenario.
+Many cases are won by proving that a property owner was aware of dangerous conditions that may have contributed to a slip and fall scenario.
 Some examples of such conditions include torn carpeting and unmarked wet floors.
 Take a look at the Target vs Kaufer Slip and Fall Case.

 Lazaro Kaufer was shopping at Target when he slipped on some liquid laundry detergent on the floor and faced costly medical bills as a result.
 The testimony at trial showed that an unidentified individual was walking in front of Mr. Kaufer and carrying a bottle of leaking laundry detergent that Mr. Kaufer slipped on.